 That tired feeling soon evaporated.
 It was replaced by the humming energy of the place and the reason that brought us there: the 1,000 Indigenous women gathered for a four-day annual Forum to discuss their lives, their communities and their rights.

-There were four of us who had journeyed there together.
-Natasha Bannan is a human rights lawyer and a member of MADRE’s board.
+A few of us journeyed there together.
 Natalia Caruso is MADRE’s Program Director.
 Lindsey Stuart is a midwife and nurse practitioner, who joined us via the organization Circle of Health International (COHI).
 And finally there was me, MADRE’s Communications Director, arriving in Waspam for the first time.

 When we pulled up, Natalia was the first person out of the car.
 She had been in Waspam so many times before, and she already knew her way around, greeting people by name and pointing our way forward.
 We were right in front of the beautiful home of Rose Cunningham, the Director of MADRE’s sister organization Wangki Tangni.